joshkraft/computer-science-dojo/README.md

 # Computer Science Dojo

-A TypeScript repository aimed at teaching computer science concepts through test driven learning (TDL).
+A TypeScript project aimed at teaching computer science concepts through test driven learning (TDL).

 ## Usage

 The project uses a command line interface to delete function/method bodies and/or documentation from a file, leaving it up to the user to fill in the code required to get the tests to pass.
-To start the test-driven learning process, run the following:
+To start the test-driven learning process, clone the repository and run the following:

 ```
 npm install